stalniy/casl/docs-src/src/content/pages/advanced/typescript/en.md

 ## Application Ability

 From the first sight, it looks like that in order to use safer generic parameters, your app's code will become more complicated and this is true.
-But there is an escape hatch - Companion object pattern:
+But there is an escape hatch - **Companion object pattern**:

 ```ts
 import { Ability, AbilityClass } from '@casl/ability';